GIS-sys/PythonExeCrossCompile/README.md

 3) Run `./compile_windows.sh MODE=run-onefile MAINARGS="..."` (or MODE=run-onedir if was compiled with compile-onedir) where MAINARGS contains arguments for main.exe.
 For example: `./compile_windows.sh MODE=run MAINARGS="path_to_stl=./a.stl target_folder=./"`

+You can also set pyinstaller args through PYINSTALLERARGS arg for compile_windows.sh script

 # Manual compilation